-This April, May and June for the ninth year we will be conducting horseshoe crab spawning surveys in Duxbury Bay.
+This April, May and June for the tenth year we will be conducting horseshoe crab spawning surveys in Duxbury Bay.
 To do this, a team of 2-3 people walks/wades along a ~800 meter stretch of the Duxbury Bay shoreline north of the Powder Point Bridge.
 The team uses poles and rope to define a 5m x 5m square, and crabs inside the square are counted, sexed, and the different clusters in which they are arranged (single crabs, pairs, larger groups) are noted.
 This process is then repeated in approximately 40 squares along the shore.
 Surveys occur around the full and new moons at the end of April, and in May and June.
 There are three daytime surveys (usually late morning, midday, and early afternoon) and three nighttime surveys (usually late evening, midnight, and early morning).

 We are asking volunteers to sign up for all the possible dates for which they are available, and then teams will be assigned to each date prior to each survey round.
 Please note that you must be able to walk on sand for about a mile, and that you will be getting wet feet at a minimum (one team member usually is also in the water up to their waist as well).
 If you have never done these surveys before please sign up for one of the three dates marked **training**.

-More on our horseshoe crab surveys:
+More on our horseshoe crabs surveys:

 Horseshoe crabs (Limulus polyphemus) do many important things in our beaches and bays, including mix up sediment and add oxygen back into the mudflats.
 Their eggs are a crucial food source for migrating shorebirds like red knots and ruddy turnstones.
 They are also very important to humans, for a compound in their blood used to test for bacterial contamination, for bait in the eel, conch, and whelk fisheries, and for vision research.